top of page

 Keynote Speakers

 Amjad Hassoun is a recent Computer Science graduate from the University of Toronto with a strong interest in artificial intelligence and education.
-Amjad continues to lead AI initiatives including a trash detection project, and collaborates with TFS to introduce AI tools and explore their ethical implications.
-As a former reinforcement learning researcher at Outlier and creator of Q-Tools, an Ai-powered Chrome extension for U of T students, Amjad blends technical skill with social impact.
+Amjad continues to lead AI initiatives, including a trash detection project, and collaborates with TFS to introduce AI tools and explore their ethical implications.
+As a former reinforcement learning researcher at Outlier and creator of Q-Tools, an AI-powered Chrome extension for U of T students, Amjad blends technical skill with social impact.

 Workshop & Activity